 The City is located in North St. Louis County, which is on the eastern border of the State of Missouri immediately north of the airport at the intersections of Highways I-170; I-270 and MO-370, and less than two miles from I-70.
-A major interchange of Highway 370 networks the Missouri River Bottoms area, which is home to Cabela's and two business parks, including Park 370 and Hazelwood TradePort, to St. Charles County.
-Hazelwood TradePort, is under construction with three buildings completed and four more under development.
+A major interchange of Highway 370 connects the Missouri River Bottoms area, which is home to Cabela's and two business parks, including Park 370 and Hazelwood TradePort, to St. Charles County.
+Hazelwood TradePort, is under construction with seven buildings completed and three more under construction.
+TradePort will then be fully built out.